whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 the process uses lots of memory - about 4Gb.
 And my computer has only 16Gb in total!
 If you were to try to analyse large data - say multiple species at once - you'd quickly find all your memory used up.

+This type of problem is actually quite typical for bioinformatics analyses - they always get larger until we hit some limit.
+High-level approaches like the one we've taken (which loads all the data into memory and then processes it) seem good at first, but they do not control memory usage.
+And that rapidly becomes a problem as data volumes grow.
-If you have hit this problem - you're not alone

-The main ways to do this problem are:
+If you have hit this problem then it is a pain!
+In general the main ways to solve it are:

 - work with data subsets (genome regions, specific record types, smaller organisms).
 - use memory-efficient data structures (like the sqlite database we are using).
 - use things like sqlite that allow efficient access to on-disk data.
 - write code more carefully to control memory usage.

-[The next section](Memory_issues_and_how_to_solve_them.md) describes some of these issues for our code and suggests ways of solving it.

-This type of problem is actually quite typical for bioinformatics analyses - they always get larger until we hit some limit.
-High-level approaches like the one we've taken (which loads all the data into memory and then processes it) seem good at first, but they do not control memory usage.
-And that rapidly becomes a problem as data volumes grow.
+[The next section](Memory_issues_and_how_to_solve_them.md) goes into more detail about this.

 What's more, with these data volumes, seemingly innocuous changes to this type of code can start to make a huge difference.
 My two versions of `gff.py` - [version 1](solutions/part1/gff.py) and [version 2](solutions/part2/gff.py) -